Ki Jaana Main Kaun: Plot

 The story revolves around Meher Ansari, a young beautiful and intelligent girl, who is the only daughter of Shafiq Ansari and Rabya Ansari, and is engaged to her uncle's son, Taimoor Ansari.
 Taimoor is also the only child of his parents, Rafiq and Saira.
 Taimoor pretends that he loves Meher but he is only interested in her property.
 The story also includes Rafiq and Shafiq's sister Maliha who is married to Qazim, and has a son named Faris.
-Faris had gone to abroad to complete his law study and intensely loved Meher in secret but he is unable to express his feelings as Meher loved Taimoor.
+Faris had gone abroad to complete his law study and intensely loved Meher in secret but he is unable to express his feelings as Meher loved Taimoor.
 But the two share best friend bond.
 He returned to Pakistan for Meher and Taimoor's marriage and become shocked on knowing about his father's rude behaviour towards Maliha.
 On day of nikkah it was revealed that meher is adopted child of Shafiq and in real is daughter of man named Waqar.
 This leads to Taimoor and his family breaking marriage with Meher, as they are only interested in her property.
 Taimoor marries his aunt's daughter, Anaya, who began to take control of his whole house and start to freely spend money, which annoys Taimoor and his whole family.
 Maliha informs Meher that she is the daughter of Maliha's friends Rizwana and Waqar, and that Maliha has brought her to Shafiq who adopted Meher happily.
 Faris gets appointed as Shafiq's lawyer.
 Shafiq suffers heart attack due to everyone accusing his and Meher relationship as non-Islamic.
 In meantime Meher and Faris grow closer so Taimoor taunts them.
 Meher, with the help of Faris, go to Hyderabad in search of Meher's biological parents.
 But on their way back to home some mobile snatchers attack them and loot them.
 Faris got injured in process.
 When they return home Shafiq gets angry with Meher that she does not consider him as her father but Meher asks for forgiveness and he forgives her.
 On Meher's birthday, Shafiq Ansari gives 30% shares to Meher, which makes Taimoor's family angry and she becomes the part of board of directors then Faris explains the Islamic way of property division which explains that an alive person can give his property to anyone but a dead person's assets only divide into that person's real family.
 The next day Taimoor threatens to Shafiq Ansari that he will go to court and ask for DNA test but Shafiq slaps him then Faris told him that he should not let the merger company know about this, otherwise the company will not do merger with them.
 Shahroz Hassan is the nephew of Khan Sahab who is a businessman; he wants to do something of his own which is why he is planning to merge with Meher's company.
 He meets with Taimoor and Meher to finalize the merger.
 Meher arranged a party for the business success and in the party Meher's phupho Maliha slaps Khan Sahab and then she faints.